-The Cultural Byproduct Hypothesis holds that the Müller-Lyer illusion arises in the cultures it does because of exposure to environmental variables present in those cultures, whatever those variables might be.
-A corollary of this claim is that the key environmental variables that produce the Müller-Lyer illusion where it does appear must therefore be absent (or severely attenuated, inaccessible, etc.) in cultures whose members allegedly do not experience it; or, put the other way around, whatever environmental variables are present in those cultures must be insufficient to produce the illusion, so as to explain why members of those cultures fail to see it whereas members of other cultures do.
+it whereas members of other cultures do.
 This assumption has been the subject of speculation since the very beginning of cross-cultural work on the Müller-Lyer illusion, but without any crucial test to independently confirm or disconfirm it.
 Recently, however, the emergence of powerful optical and statistical tools to quantify information in naturalistic images has enabled precisely such a test.
-Its results directly challenge this longstanding assumption by demonstrating that natural scenes can produce the Müller-Lyer illusion all on their own.
+Its results directly challenge this long-standing assumption by demonstrating that natural scenes can produce the Müller-Lyer illusion all on their own.